engulsax/Grass-Snake/README.md

 Seconds between searches => The time in seconds between each search.
 Higher value = less realible

-Use camera => If set to True, the script will use the device's webcam to snap a an image and attatch it to the email.
+Use camera => If set to True, the script will use the device's webcam to snap an image and attatch it to the email.

 Picture name => name of the attached image.